tetcoin/send_wrapper/README.md

 # License

-`send_wrapper` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`tetsy-send-wrapper` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE, and LICENSE-MIT for details.